-The Board of Directors held six meetings during the 2011 Fiscal Year.
-In the 2011 Fiscal Year, each director attended or participated in at least 75% of the aggregate of (i) the total number of meetings of the Board of Directors, and (ii) the total number of meetings held by all committees of the Board on which such director served (in each case for meetings held during the period in the 2011 Fiscal Year for which such director served).
+The Board of Directors held six meetings during the 2016 Fiscal Year.
+During the 2016 Fiscal Year, other than David Vaskevitch, each director attended or participated in at least 75% of the meetings of the Board of Directors and meetings of the committees of the Board on which such director served that were held in the 2016 Fiscal Year.
+Mr. Vaskevitch, who is not standing for re-election at the Annual Meeting, attended less than 75% of the Board meetings and meetings of the committees on which he served in the 2016 Fiscal Year.

 Directors who are not members of the Company's management meet at regularly scheduled executive sessions without members of management present.
-At least two of these meetings each year are to include only independent directors.
+At least two of these meetings each year include only independent directors.
 Currently, all non-employee directors are independent.

 While the Company has not adopted a formal policy with regard to attendance by members of the Board of Directors at annual stockholder meetings, all members of the Board are invited to attend the Company's annual meeting of stockholders.
-At the 2011 Annual Meeting, one of our directors attended.
+At the 2016 Annual Meeting, two of our directors attended.